Work in Canada

 Duration

-1-3 years (Up to 7)
+1–3 years (up to 7)

 C11 Entrepreneur Work Permit

-For entrepreneurs, business buyers, and investors
+For entrepreneurs and investors

 LMIA Required